Letters From the Trail Program

 Teachers, sign up now for this exciting new program that brings the Oregon Trail to life in your classroom.

-We send a costumed interpreter to do a 20 minute presentation for your students about what it was like on the Oregon Trail circa 1853 and deliver 20 letters to your classroom.
+“Mrs Annabelle Smith” will come to your classroom to do a 20-30 minute presentation about what it was like on the Oregon Trail in 1856 and deliver 15 letters to your classroom.
 These carefully researched letters are imagined accounts from the perspective of children (both boys and girls) migrating to the West.
 These messages through time describe the hopes, dreams, fears, stories, and memories of children aged 8-15.
 They come from different parts on the journey, and some are written back home to loved ones, and others are written to kin waiting in Oregon.
+The program is designed to be presented to one classroom at a time, to allow for a more intimate setting and more children’s questions to be answered.
 We include a written curriculum plan for you, aligned to the 4th grade Oregon standards for literature, writing, speaking and listening, and presentation of knowledge and ideas.
-You will get a handout to copy for each group of two students that receives a letter, with questions to answer such as:
+You will get a curriculum packet beforehand that includes a handout for the students with questions to answer such as:

 Your students will then present to the whole class, and also write a return letter (optional.)